EliahKagan/SharpAvi/README-NET5.md

+*Note: After the upstream SharpAvi project adds support for .NET 5/6, no further versions of this unofficial port are planned, and users of this port should strongly consider migrating to the upstream (official) version.*

 **SharpAvi.Net5** is a port, of [SharpAvi](https://github.com/baSSiLL/SharpAvi)
 ([nuget](https://www.nuget.org/packages/SharpAvi/)) by Vasili Maslov, to .NET 5 and higher (`net5-windows`).
 The minor changes done here to port it were done